Oils Vs. Creams, Which Is Best?

 Kari: For me, it’s simple.
 Most lotions and creams are actually 60-80% water (or filler), which means you get less of the “good stuff.”
 A good example of literally being “watered down.”
 As I got older, I discovered that the lotions or creams I was using made my skin feel nice initially, but that only lasted about 10 minutes, and then I was back to square one with dry skin.
 The moisture wasn’t sinking in the way I needed.
 That changed once I started using quality oils on my skin.
 In fact, I knew oils were for me when they passed the overnight test, and I still felt hydrated when I woke up!

 David: Why are some oils better than others?

 Kari: Many skin-healthy oils contain high amounts of essential fatty acids.
 These EFA’s, as we call them, are essential building blocks of a healthy skin barrier.
-Many people might not be aware of how the term skin barrier, but it plays a key role in having calm, smooth, hydrated skin.
+Many people might not be aware of the term skin barrier, but it plays a key role in having calm, smooth, hydrated skin.
 Hello glow!
-Two EFA’s I love are Rosehip oil, high in vitamin A, aka nature’s retinol, and absorbs quickly and another is avocado oil, which is rich in plant sterols and has is super moisturizing on the skin.
+Two EFA’s I love are Rosehip oil, high in vitamin A, aka nature’s retinol, and absorbs quickly and another is avocado oil, which is rich in plant sterols and is super moisturizing on the skin.